 The scheduling process will be reviewed with students at class meetings, during which they will receive a copy of THE CHART as well as a course selection form.
 The student, after consulting his/her parents and reviewing courses with teachers, will meet with his/her counselor and prepare a Course Selection Form.
-A copy of this form will be sent home with the student.
-A computer printout of the courses the student has selected for the following year will be mailed home.
-The purpose of this printout is to verify the course requests.
+A copy of the student's requests will be available via Parent Portal in late March.
+This is an opportunity to review the student's requests and contact the Counseling Office with any concerns.
 Every attempt will be made to honor program requests.
 Some courses described in this booklet are tentative.
 Many factors, e.g., enrollment, staffing, budget, scheduling, etc., may affect final determination of the actual course offerings.

-If, upon receipt of this verification printout, the student discovers an error, it will be the student's responsibility to notify his/her counselor immediately.
-The counselor will also verify the printout, review the course selections, and make any necessary changes.
+If, upon review of the course request in PowerSchool, the student discovers an error, it will be the student's responsibility to notify his/her counselor immediately.
+The counselor will also verify and review the course selections, and make any necessary changes.